drhelius/ansible-azure-openshift/README.md

 ./bootstrap.sh
 ```

-When finished, you will get the public IPs for the Bastion host and for both the External and the Router Load Balancers.
+When finished, you will get public IPs for Bastion host and for both Master and Router Load Balancers.

 Set up public DNS entries with these Load Balancers IPs for your previously defined domains.
-For testing you can use a service like [Duck DNS](https://www.duckdns.org)
+You may wnat to use a service like [Duck DNS](https://www.duckdns.org) for testing purposes.

-In order to SSH into the Bastion host use the key in the ```certs``` folder:
+SSH into the Bastion host using the key in the ```certs``` folder:
 ```
 ssh -i certs/bastion.key OS_USER@BASTION_IP
 ```